Toyota Aurion (XV40): Asia

 Toyota also manufactures and markets the Aurion in parts of East and Southeast Asia, where it is marketed under the Toyota Camry branding.
 This model gets a redesigned grille and is marketed under different trim levels to their Australasian counterparts.
 Although these vary from country to country, the range consists of the following models in some markets: 2.0 E, 2.0 G, 2.4 E, 2.4 G, 2.4 Sportivo, 2.4 V, 3.5 V and 3.5 Q. The decimal in the nomenclature denotes the engine displacement, with the letter representing the level of luxury.

-In China, the Camry was unveiled in late April 2006 and commenced production on 23 May 2006.
+In China, the Camry XV40 became the first generation to enter full assembly and production in the country.
+It was unveiled in late April 2006 and commenced production on 23 May 2006.
 The Camry is sold in two variants—the 200 and 240.
 The 200 variant is mated to the 2.0-litre 1AZ-FE while 240 variant gets the 2.4-litre 2AZ-FE.
-The range consisted of the 200E, 200GVP, 200G, 240GVP, 200GN, 240G, 200GGB, 240GN, 240V, 240GGB, 240VN and the 240VGB.
+The range consisted of the 200E, 200G, 240E, 240G, and 240V.
 Transmission choices were the four-speed automatic gearbox for the 200 models and the five-speed automatic for the 240 models.
-Pricing for the Camry is 182,800 to 283,800 (US$26,760 to $41,550).
-The Camry Hybrid was introduced in April 2010 with trim levels known as the 240HG, 240HV and 240HV G-Book.
-Pricing for the Camry Hybrid is 319,800 to 364,800 yuan (US$48,000 to $55,000).

-Remaining units were also available as the Camry Classical for the 2013 model year with the 1AZ-FE engine and four-speed automatic gearbox with trims levels: 200E and 200G and priced at 182,800 and 193,800 yuan respectively (26,765 and US$28,375).
-The Camry Classical also retains the exterior and interior from the facelifted Southeast Asian Camry, but with a redesigned grille.
+Remaining units were also available as the Camry Classical for the 2013 model year with the 1AZ-FE engine and four-speed automatic gearbox with trims levels.